-Feras Hammami is a researcher in Critical Heritage Studies, University of Gothenburg.
-He holds a PhD in Planning and Decision from the Royal Institute of Technology, Sweden.
-His research concerns cultural heritage and urban planning, with a specific interest in the politics of identity, security, conflict and resistance.
-He is the author of Heritage in Authority Making in Sweden, Palestine and Botswana, Conservation under Occupation, and Culture and Planning for Change and Continuity in Botswana.
+Feras Hammami is associate professor of Conservation based at the University of Gothenburg, Sweden.
+He holds a PhD in Planning and Decision, with a specialization in urban and regional studies from the Royal Institute of Technology, Sweden.
+His research concerns the politicisation of cultural heritage, with a specific interest in the politics of identity, security, resistance, and peacebuilding.
+He worked with heritage and planning in relation to sites located in, among others, Sweden, Palestine and Botswana.

 Nadia Caruso is a Postdoctoral Researcher and Assistant Professor at Politecnico di Torino, at the Interniversity Department of Regional and Urban Studies and Planning (DIST).
 As a planner, she worked in the development and study of urban policies and regional planning, and in some European projects.
 Her research focuses on housing policies and social housing; urban regeneration, inequalities and social polarization; and planning education.
 She teaches these topics in the Bachelor course of spatial planning at Politecnico di Torino.
 In the last years she took part in several research activities and she coordinated a project about temporary urbanism and urban developments in Europe.
 She was amember of the Coordination Team of AESOP Young Academics from 2013 to 2016, being the Chair during 2015-2016.